Baby Beach Aruba: Everything You Need to Know Before You Go

-If you’re into soft powdery white sand beaches with calm, warm turquoise water then Baby Beach in Aruba is the place for you!
+If you’re into soft, powdery white sand and calm turquoise water (and let’s be honest, who isn’t?) then Baby Beach in Aruba is the place.

 💡Fun Fact: The official name of this beach is Klein Lagoen.
 Honestly, though, I’ve never heard anybody (except Wikipedia) call it this!